p-zotos/confidential-vote/README.md

 # FHEVM Hardhat Template

-A Hardhat-based template for developing Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the FHEVM protocol by Zama.
+This projects is built by using the Hardhat-based template for developing Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the
+FHEVM protocol by Zama.
+The goal fo the project is a Confidential Vote application and its thorough testing.
+Follow the instructions below to install dependencies, run the tests and deploy the smart contract to a local network.

 ## Quick Start